Also see:

 - not be over wedged against floor joists or roof trusses.

-Where partitions are non load-bearing, allowance should be made for the floor joists, ceiling joists or roof trusses to deflect as necessary, so that the partition does not become load-bearing.
+Where partitions are non load-bearing, allowance should be made for floors, ceilings or roofs to deflect as necessary, so that the partition does not become load-bearing, in accordance with the design.